 Computed Tomography (CT).
 Harnessing X-rays to a computer generates pictures of cross-sections of the brain from which the detail of development may be determined.
 CT is also very good at showing areas of calcification that in some cases, may be essential for the diagnosis.
 However, this does not provide as detailed a picture as a MRI.

 Magnetic Resonance Imaging (MRI).
 This radiological technique produces detailed images of cross-sections or slices of the brain by using the magnetic properties of particular atoms found in the brain.
-The images are more detailed than a CT and can provide information concerning any malformation of the brain structures or other types of lesions commonly seen in epileptic spasms.
+The images are more detailed than a CT and can provide information concerning any malformations of the brain structures or other types of lesions commonly seen in epileptic spasms.

 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, neurologists, surgeons, and/or other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.